tagspace/trevor-demo/README.md

 # Code for: "interactive demo" from Trevor.io landing page

-We built an interactive demo version of our platform (click image below to try it out).
+We built an interactive demo version of our platform for our landing page (click image below to [see it in action](https://trevor.io#demo)).

 Feel free to fork this repo if you want to build your own interactive demo.